AndronixApp/docs/installations/non-modded-os/fedora.md

 ![](../../.gitbook/assets/fedora.png)

-* The first three options will install Ubuntu 19 with the mentioned [Desktop Environment](https://en.wikipedia.org/wiki/Desktop_environment).
+* The first three options will install Fedora with the mentioned [Desktop Environment](https://en.wikipedia.org/wiki/Desktop_environment).
 The last **Non-DE** variant installs Fedora without any Desktop Environment and is recommended for using the distro only with a _Command Line Interface_.

 {% hint style="success" %}
 We recommend to choose **XFCE variant** as it is the most stable, smooth, advanced and customizable Desktop Environment present at the moment